+Any incident occurring in the clinical setting should be brought to the attention of the RCF immediately.
+If the RCF is not available the appropriate Clinical Director is to be contacted.
+The student should not discuss the incident with anyone except the preceptor prior to having spoken In to speaking with their Regional Clinical Faculty unless required by legal authorities.

-- Call the student's Clinical Director within 24 hours.
-If the student's Clinical Director is not available the student or preceptor should contact the Dean.
-The student or preceptor may also discuss the incident with the student's Regional Clinical Faculty (RCF).
-Do not write any description of the incident or refer to the incident in an e-mail or forum message. - Complete the Incident Report Form.
-This form is given out at Clinical Bound and may be copied by the student or it may be downloaded from FNU website.
-Statements on the Incident Report should be strictly factual and all information in the Incident Report should also be available in the chart. - When the Incident Report Form is completed, send it via US mail to the Clinical Director.
-The Clinical Director will forward it after review to the Risk Manager for the Frontier Nursing Service. - The student should not discuss the incident with other students or faculty.
+After discussion with the RCF the student is to schedule a meeting with the Clinical Director and this should occur within 24 hours of the event.
+If the student's Clinical Director is not available the student or preceptor should contact the AssociateDean.Do not write any description of the incident or refer to the incident in an email or forum or social media posting.

+- Complete the Incident Report Form.
+The RCF will direct the student to the location of the form on the FNU Portal Statements on the Incident Report should be strictly factual. - When the Incident Report Form is completed, send it via US mail to the Clinical Director.
+The Clinical Director will forward it after review to the Risk Manager for the Frontier Nursing University.

+• The student should not discuss the incident with other students or faculty.
 Students are further advised to avoid making statements while in a highly emotional state.
-The student is encouraged to seek the advice of the Clinical Director or RCF as early as possible. - An incident may not be discussed on the Banyan Tree or in private e-mail at any time.
-Reporting or discussing any incident, other than in the incident report, must occur by telephone. - If the student or preceptor has a question about whether an incident merits reporting, it is better to contact the Clinical Director.
+If the student or preceptor has a question about whether an incident merits reporting, they should contact the RCF or Clinical Director for guidance.